vishvAsa/rAmAyaNam/meta/rAvaNo_na_brAhmaNaH.md

 Examples of the birth of Brahmin offspring:
 - From Parashara, Vyasa was born to the Kshatriya Satyavati; from Jamadagni, Rama (Parashurama) was born to a Kshatriya woman.

-Thus, Ravana's Brahminhood cannot be ascertained merely from his being a descendant of the brAhmaNa Pulastya and a rAxasa princess.
+Thus, Ravana's Brahminhood cannot be ascertained merely from his being a descendant of the brAhmaRShi pulastya and a rAxasa princess.
+However, in the Uttara Kanda, it describes the Lord of Wealth (Kubera), who was born to Vishravas from a Brahmin woman of the Bharadwaja clan, as being "endowed with all brahminical qualities," but nowhere does it say this about Ravana.
 </details>